 An artist with a traumatic past that leaves him lost and unable to connect with others.
 A woman who has experienced tragedy but refuses to give up.
 These two broken souls are on a collision course not only with each other but with redemption in Francine River’s The Masterpiece.

-As a successful commercial artist, Roman Velasco has it all, fame, money, women and freedom.
+As a successful commercial artist, Roman Velasco has it all, fame, money, women, and freedom.
 But no one knows the man behind the name and that is just the way Roman wants it.

 Grace Moore is struggling to put her life back together after a shattered marriage and a one night stand which turned her into a single mother.
 She desperately wants to gain her independence from the family whose boundary issues are threatening her relationship with her son.

 Roman’s need for a personal assistant brings Grace into his life.
 Grace is initially put off by his rude and overbearing behavior but needs the job too badly to quit.
 Though both intend to keep their relationship strictly professional, as they work together, their initial impressions of each other slowly change.
 Both Roman and Grace find they have more in common than they originally believed.
 But even as their friendship grows, their pasts continue to haunt them.
-And Roman’s artistic alter ego is taking risks which jeopardize not only his freedom but his life.
+And Roman’s artistic alter ego is taking risks that jeopardize not only his freedom but his life.
 Will Roman and Grace ever be free of the things which haunt them or will past traumas and tragedies hinder their futures forever?

 ABOUT THE AUTHOR

 Francine River is a powerhouse author in the Christian/Inspirational fiction genre.
 Her first novel for this market, Redeeming Love is a personal favorite which not only helped popularize the genre but set the standard for all those who followed.
-Over twenty-five years after it’s initial publication, it is still one of the best selling books in that market.
+Over twenty-five years after it’s the initial publication, it is still one of the best selling books in that market.

 It has been four years since River’s last release, so when the opportunity to review The Masterpiece arose, I jumped at the chance.
 It did not disappoint.